PedroMTQ/helical_pdqueiros/README.md

 This will deploy all basic services with docker, including:
 - minio for S3 simulation and Mlflow storage
 - postgres for Mlflow and Airflow.
 Note that I used the base docker compose file from [Airflow](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html); you could also deploy Airflow via [Terraform](https://github.com/airflow-helm/charts).
+To avoid exposing the docker.sock I'm also deploying a proxy (docker-socket-proxy) as explained [here](https://github.com/benjcabalona1029/DockerOperator-Airflow-Container/tree/master)
 - Prometheus, Pushgateway, Cadvisor, Redis, Grafana, node-exporter, and otel-collector for monitoring.
 Otel-collector is used for Airflow monitoring, whereas the others are used for system and containers monitoring.

 Make sure you have all these containers: